-A large sham-controlled randomized trial, known as CONFIDENT, was by Knowles et al (2015).
-The trial was double-blind and multicenter.
+A large sham-controlled randomized trial, known as CONFIDeNT, was by Knowles et al (2015).44, The trial was double-blind and multicenter.
 A total of 227 patients with fecal incontinence sufficiently severe to warrant intervention (according to the principal investigator at each site) were randomized to PTNS (n=115) or sham stimulation (n=112).
 Both groups received 12 weekly, 30-minute sessions.
 The primary outcome was at least a 50% reduction in the mean number of episodes of fecal incontinence per week compared with baseline.
 The mean number of episodes was calculated from 2-week bowel diaries.
 Twelve patients withdrew from the trial.
 After treatment, 39 (38%) of 103 in the PTNS group and 32 (31%) of 102 in the sham group had at least a 50% reduction in the number of fecal incontinence episodes per week.
-The difference between groups was not statistically significant (adjusted odds ratio, 1.28; 95% CI, 0.72 to 2.28; p=0.396).
+The difference between groups was not statistically significant (adjusted odds ratio, 1.28; 95% CI, 0.72 to 2.28; p=.396).
 There was also no significant difference between the PTNS and sham groups in the proportion of patients achieving more than 25%, more than 75%, or 100% reduction in mean weekly episodes.
 There was, however, a significantly greater reduction in the absolute mean number of weekly fecal incontinence episodes in the PTNS group.
-The mean number of weekly fecal incontinence episodes in the PTNS group was 6.0 at baseline and 3.5 after treatment compared with 6.9 and 4.8, respectively, in the sham group (mean difference, -2.26; 95% CI, -4.18 to -0.35; p=0.021).
+The mean number of weekly fecal incontinence episodes in the PTNS group was 6.0 at baseline and 3.5 after treatment compared with 6.9 and 4.8, respectively, in the sham group (MD, -2.26; 95% CI, -4.18 to -0.35; p=.021).

-Horrocks et al (2017) conducted a post hoc analysis of data from the CONFIDENT trial, to evaluate factors associated with the efficacy of PTNS for fecal incontinence.
+Horrocks et al (2017) conducted a post hoc analysis of data from the CONFIDeNT trial, to evaluate factors associated with the efficacy of PTNS for fecal incontinence.
 Results from the multivariable logistic regression on the outcome of 50% improvement in weekly fecal incontinence episodes found that age, fecal urgency, stool consistency, and severity of fecal incontinence did not affect response to PTNS.
-Presence of obstructive defecation was the only variable that negatively affected response to PTNS (odds ratio, 0.4; 95% CI, 0.2 to 0.9).
-Excluding patients with obstructive defecation (n=112) resulted in a significant effect of PTNS compared with sham (49% vs 18%, p=0.002).
+The presence of obstructive defecation was the only variable that negatively affected response to PTNS ( OR, 0.4; 95% CI, 0.2 to 0.9).
+Excluding patients with obstructive defecation (n=112) resulted in a significant effect of PTNS compared with sham (49% vs 18%, p=.002).

-Thin et al (2015) published data on PTNS vs SNS for fecal incontinence.
+Thin et al (2015) published data on PTNS versus SNS for fecal incontinence.
 Forty women were randomized, 17 to PTNS and 23 to SNS.
 Patients in the PTNS group had an initial course of 12 weekly sessions and received 3 maintenance treatments during the following 2 months.
-SNS was provided using a 2-stage approach: a test stimulation was conducted first, followed by permanent stimulation if they achieved a decrease in fecal incontinence episodes of at least 50% over the 2-week test period.
+Sacral nerve stimulation was provided using a 2-stage approach: a test stimulation was conducted first, followed by permanent stimulation if they achieved a decrease in fecal incontinence episodes of at least 50% over the 2-week test period.
 The primary outcome was a reduction of at least 50% in fecal incontinence episodes per week (as determined by 2-week bowel diaries).
 Fifteen women passed temporary SNS and underwent permanent implantation.
 The proportion of patients who achieved the primary outcome at 6 months was 11 (61%) of 18 in the SNS group and 7 (47%) of 15 in the PTNS group.
-Rates at 3 months were 9 (47%) of 19 in the SNS group and 6 (38%) of 16 in the PTNS group.
 The authors did not conduct a direct statistical comparison of SNS and PTNS because the study was a pilot.